Call for Performers

 What to Expect:

-• A live, hybrid in-person and Zoom scene reading event that is open to members of the industry, including writers, performers, and industry partners.
+• A live scene reading event streamed over Zoom that is open to members of the industry, including writers, performers, and industry partners.

-• 4 scripts read by ACTRA Toronto members who will be selected by members of the outACTRAto committee.
+• 5 scripts read by ACTRA Toronto members, selected by members of the outACTRAto committee.

-• Performers may submit for specific roles, and may also be asked to perform roles they did not submit for if the casting team feels it might be a good fit.
+• Performers may submit for specific roles and may also be asked to perform roles they did not submit for if the casting team feels it is a good fit.

 • There will be a Q&A for the writers after each script.
 Performers are welcome to participate if asked questions.